 Whatever the symptoms and diagnosis, individuals, couples and families tend to improve in therapy when their goals are clear and progress can be measured.
 Sometimes it only takes a few sessions to improve one’s mental health outlook or radically transform how a couple communicates and deals with conflict.
-And then sometimes people need months and years of therapy to heal from some forms of severe trauma or to successfully learn to cope with chronic mental illness.
+And then sometimes people need months and years of therapy to heal from some forms of severe trauma, some forms of betrayal.
 Whatever the issue or condition, I am committed to helping you or referring you to someone else who can help you more.

 As a Marriage and Family Therapist, I have additional training and experience helping clients with relationship problems.
 I utilize attachment theory and Emotionally Focused Couples Therapy (EFT) with most relationship problems because it has proven again and again in research studies and in my own experience to be the most effective.
 Whether it is a child, an adult family member or the entire family system that is experiencing distress, I believe therapy can produce positive change.

 This depends on each client’s specific needs and treatment concerns; however, a realistic average is 12 – 30 sessions for ongoing depression, anxiety, or relationship issues.
 When treating trauma it will depend on how your comfort level as we work through coping with the strong fear and anxiety triggered by trauma and learning to build and experience supportive new relationships.
 With couples and families treatment lengths range from one month for learning a targeted skill to 6 months or more when addressing issues of infidelity, domestic violence, and entrenched alienation from fighting.

 What is a sliding scale about?